IDhall User Forum 2019: customer testimonials from Blancheporte, Malakoff Médéric Humanis and UPSA

 Blancheporte is a clothing and household goods brand present in France (including its overseas territories), Belgium and Eastern Europe.
 Established in 1806 and a trailblazer in distance selling, Blancheporte now generates revenue of €170m, half of which comes from online sales, with 2.3m customers who regularly place orders.

-Use of IDhall SC’s collaborative platform is an integral part of the company’s wide-ranging transformation programme, known as “Olympe”.
+Use of IDhall’s collaborative platform is an integral part of the company’s wide-ranging transformation program, known as “Olympe”.
 This is not, however, Blancheporte’s first transformation.
 The 200-year old “re-startup” has already successfully undergone two major shifts, from a manufacturer to a distance seller, then from mail order to digital, becoming France’s sixth largest online clothes retailer in the process.

 Malakoff Médéric Humanis is a group health insurance and pension plan provider, organised as a non-profit mutual, formed on 1 January 2019 from the merger of Malakoff Médéric and Humanis.
 The group is one of the leaders in welfare provision for businesses and consumers.
 One sixth of the French population is covered by its health and incapacity plans, and a quarter by one of its complementary pension plans.